Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 The tea leaves and stems are stored and matured for three years, which reduces stimulatory components such as caffeine or tannins and makes a mellow flavor.

-Sannen-bancha can be compared to a fine aged wine, and is especially enjoyed served in a wine glass.
+Sannen-bancha can be compared to a fine aged wine, and is especially enjoyable served in a wine glass.

 The sannen-bancha is single origin and certified as JAS Organic and is produced in Kakegawa City, Shizuoka Prefecture.